 The tales by which these psychological realities are communicated speak in the language of metaphor, the only language capable of capturing the nuances of the heart.
 When those same stories are given to children they are planted into a consciousness that is still developing its reasoning ability.
 The child has the most important task of all living things; it is learning what is real and how to adjust to that, learn from that, and work with that to satisfy it’s inner craving to continue to exist.
 In the broadest outline this is what reasoning is and what it is for.
 Reason develops, in part, by learning to trust the evidence of one’s own experience.
 This process is very difficult because it entails nothing less than a complete revolution in the center of consciousness.
 The child lives in a cognitive world of newly acquired vocabulary, words received for the most part through hearing conversations and the many stories we share with our children.
 In some cases the evidence from our senses corresponds to that of the words and tales, and at other times the words and tales seem to be describing events that run counter to our every experience.

 Religious tales break the rules of reality, this is what causes them stand out in our minds and gives them their staying power as they are passed down generation after generation.
 It is as if by tripping up the mind’s evidence processing clusters these tales engage the mind’s imaginative clusters.
 They nourish an opening up to the speculative what-if from which flows the poetic vision that so captures the romantic and mystic.
 It is also the speculative what-if capability of our imaginations that give us much of our humor.
 It is said that only mankind laughs, no other animal is known to enjoy the release of pent up nervous energies and cognitive cleaning that comes along with a full on, no holds barred belly laugh.
 I think in general we have yet to fully appreciate the power and necessity of learning to laugh for healthy adult functioning.
-In particular we underestimate the need to learn to laugh at ourselves so that we can laugh with the gods.
+In particular we underestimate the need to learn to laugh at ourselves so that we can laugh with the gods, these archetypal inhabitants of our souls.
+The devil, it is said, flees the humble.

 Fallible human beings make mistakes all the time.
 Big ones, small ones, annoying ones, silly ones; our lives are almost defined by the dance of constant correction that we engage in.
 As mentioned last week, there is an interplay of the author and the editor in everything we do.
 Compassion for oneself begins when in our hearts we are able to laugh, or at least gently smile, at the tragic and the comic dramas of our own life stories.